rust-lang/rust-by-example/src/primitives.md

     // Variables can be overwritten with shadowing. let mutable = true;

-    /* Compound types - Array and Tuples */
+    /* Compound types - Array and Tuple */

     // Array signature consists of Type T and length as [T; length]. let my_array: [i32; 5] = [1, 2, 3, 4, 5];